Dahlia Tuber FAQ

 When you are ready to plant, choose a spot for your tubers that enjoys lots of sun and well-draining soil.
 Tubers should be placed 4-6" deep and 12" apart.
 Be careful not to overwater at this stage.

 Your dahlia should sprout within 4-8 weeks after planting.
+Please keep in mind that different varieties break dormancy at different rates.
 Some common reasons a tuber may fail to sprout are:

 • No eye - The tuber needs to have an eye to produce a plant.
 We triple check for eyes before we ship to you.